caleorourke/skim/index.md

 3 directories, 3 subdirectories
 ```

 > Folders beginning with an underscore tell Jekyll to use the content within them to generate your site.
-They're not exposed after the site is transformed, though.
+They're not exposed after the site is created, though.

 ## Post-Install